 Even a highly efficient virtual recruitment process has room for some human connection, so aim to make both part of a mix of communication strategies to keep candidates connected and engaged - and reassured in these difficult times.

-In a socially-distanced era we’re all living through right now, humanising your hiring is even more vital.
+In the socially-distanced era we’re all living through right now, humanising your hiring is even more vital.